 Italy, a founding member of the EU, is one of the most important countries in the bloc.

 Despite its economic and demographic challenges, it is still the fourth largest economy in Europe.
 It has so far been a supporter of closer EU integration.
-That could change — at the very time Macron is struggling to give to the European project a new sense of purpose.
+That could change — at the very time Macron is struggling to give the European project a new sense of purpose.

 It is unlikely all of these initiatives will be implemented.
 Macron needs allies to get his reforms through the EU’s complex institutional procedures, but he doesn’t have many.